fdqc/laratweet/readme.md

 This will serve the application on the PHP development server at http://127.0.0.1:8000.

-Now open your favorite web browser, go to http://127.0.0.1:8000 and you should be able to test the app.
+Now open your favorite web browser, go to http://127.0.0.1:8000 and you should be able to use the app.
 Accessing http://127.0.0.1:8000/api/user/2/last-comments should get you an array of 10 elements with the following format:

 ```json